Ruan-pysoft/js_pendulum_sim/README.md

 # Simple Pendulum Simulation

-A quick-and-dirty pendulum simulation to test the reasonableness of two models derived via dimentional analysis, made in my APPM class.
+A quick-and-dirty pendulum simulation to test the reasonableness of two models derived via dimensional analysis, made in my APPM class.

 ![A screenshot of the simulation in action](./screenshot.png)

 To run the simulation, simply load index.html in your browser.

-(You'll probably need to download the files to your machine first?
-I doubt that simply viewing the raw file on github or sourcehut will actually work, but you may try it if you want!)
+Alternatively, a public demo is available on my personal website at [pysoft.co.za/pendulum.html](https://pysoft.co.za/pendulum.html).

 ## License